10 Minute read:

 The good news is that there are many ways to show every single one of these.

-This might surprise you, and this exercise alone will pop you in the top twenty percent of graduates who want to get a job.
+This exercise alone will pop you in the top twenty percent of graduates who want to get a job.

 • Communication Skills